mui/material-ui/docs/data/system/components/grid/grid.md

 ## Custom breakpoints

 If you specify custom breakpoints to the theme, you can use those names as grid item props and in responsive values.

+{{"demo": "CustomBreakpointsGrid.js", "bg": true}}

+:::info

-For **Typescript**, you have to set module augmentation on theme breakpoints.
+For **TypeScript**, you have to set module augmentation on the theme breakpoints interface.

 ```ts
 declare module '@mui/system' {